-- > Recognising where some pupils need specific help with their Computing skills, e.g. if they are dyslexic - > Providing resources such as writing frames to scaffold pupils' learning - Identifying pupils who would benefit from more support in an area of their Computing learning, and running small intervention groups for targeted support each week to aid their progress and attainment.
-We will monitor these closely to move pupils in and out of these groups as needed - Making sure pupils who need it are extended through the use of additional, more-demanding and openended tasks and planned challenges within each lesson
+- > Recognising where some pupils need specific help with their Computing skills, e.g. if they are dyslexic - > Providing resources such as writing frames to scaffold pupils' learning - > Identifying pupils who would benefit from more support in an area of their Computing learning. - Making sure pupils who need it are extended through the use of additional, more-demanding and openended tasks and planned challenges within each lesson